Posts

 Image

 The Doctor Examined, or Why William Thornton Did Not Design the Octagon House or the Capitol by Bob Arnebeck Table of Contents Chapter Four: Design by Committee and an Epidemic 46.
-Jefferson in 1791 In March, accompanied by Rivardi, Thornton went to the commissioners' March meeting in Georgetown and gave them his design.
+Jefferson in 1791 In March, accompanied by Rivardi, who was on his way to Norfolk to sail to Tortola and marry a Viennese socialite who had left her husband, Thornton went to the commissioners' meeting in Georgetown and gave them his design.
 Despite hand delivering a letter from the president, it is doubtful that the president himself handed the letter to Thornton.
 Throughout this whole process of submission and approval, Thornton had little contact, if any, with the president.
 Ten months after he submitted his design, Thornton solicited a job as the president's secretary.
-In that letter, he wrote: “My Situation in Life has precluded me from the honor of being but very partially known to you.”(1) The president's letter extolled Thornton's design and seemed to excuse its expense, whatever that might be.
-As long as the building could be used in December 1800, the internal and orn...
+In that letter, he wrote: “My Situation in Life has precluded me from the honor of being but very partially known to you.”(1) However, the president's letter extolled Thornton's design and seemed to excuse its e...